Shapur I's first Roman campaign

-Shapur I's first Roman campaign was the first of three victorious campaigns that the Persian king Shapur I led against the Roman Empire in 240-244, 252–256 and 260.
+Shapur I's first Roman campaign was the first of three victorious campaigns that the Persian king Shapur I led against the Roman Empire in 240–244, 252–256 and 260.

 Background

 The Sasanian dynasty overthrew the Parthian Arsacid dynasty in 224.
 Shapur I's father, Ardashir I, the founder of the Sasanian dynasty, began an aggressive policy towards the Roman Empire.
 He led two campaigns against the Roman Empire, the first one ended inconclusively but the second one ended victoriously with the fall of several Roman cities, including Nisibis, Carrhae and, most importantly, Hatra.

 The war

 In 240, Shapur I attacked the Roman Empire which provoked a response from Emperor Gordian III who mounted a counter-attack with a powerful army.
 Initially victorious, the Roman forces routed the Persian army at the battle of Resaena.
-However, the next years, The Persian forces faced a Roman force comprising Roman legionaries as well as units made up of Goth and Germanic warriors and decisively defeated it with Gordian III being killed during the Battle of Misiche.
-The Battle is mentioned on Shapur's trilingual inscription at Naqsh-e Rustam.
+However, the following year, the Persian forces faced a Roman army composed of Roman legionaries as well as units made up of Goth and Germanic warriors and decisively defeated it with Gordian III being killed during the Battle of Misiche.
+The battle is mentioned on Shapur's trilingual inscription at Naqsh-e Rustam.
 After the defeat and death of Gordian III, the new Roman Emperor, Philip the Arab, signed a "disgraceful" treaty with the Sasanian Empire, surrendering Mesopotamia and Armenia to them.
-Strangely enough, Philip the Arab celebrated, describing himself as victorious of the Persians, but paid 500,000 denarii to the Persians in a peace settlement.
+Strangely enough, Philip the Arab celebrated, describing himself as victorious over the Persians once he was at a safe distance from them, but paid 500,000 denarii to the Persians in a peace settlement.